Imperial Glory: Peaceful activities

 Aside from fighting, players may engage in diplomacy, including several alliance options.
 Many different kinds of buildings can be constructed, which can be fortified, and which give certain advantages to the player, including providing a basis for recruitment of units.
 Effort applied to research leads to the development of new types of units to be recruited and different buildings that may be built.
 Trade routes can be set up as well, either to trade with other nations or establish internal commerce.

 Reception

 Imperial Glory received "average" reviews according to the review aggregation website Metacritic.
-GameSpot reported that the "system's biggest problem is that it doesn't model morale.
-This means that your men basically turn into mindless automatons, and not very smart ones, either" and rounded off the review with "[Imperial Glory] shows a lot of untapped promise and potential, but it also possesses raw edges and missed opportunities.
-This is still an enjoyable game, though, so long as you're willing to overlook the flaws."
+GameSpot highlighted its "picturesque" 3D land and naval battles and "rich" diplomacy system, but said that the land battles lack epic feel, the naval battles are tough to coordinate, and there are only five historical battles to play.
+They were also critical to its AI due to the lack of morale system, in which the units in the game behave unrealistically.
+They concluded that Imperial Glory had a lot of promise and potential, but also a few missed opportunities.